aaronpk/XRay/README.md

 The content will be an object that always contains a "text" property and may contain an "html" property if the source documented published HTML content.
 The "text" property must always be HTML escaped before displaying it as HTML, as it may include unescaped characters such as `<` and `>`.

 The author will always be set in the entry if available.
 The service follows the [authorship discovery](http://indiewebcamp.com/authorship) algorithm to try to find the author information elsewhere on the page if it is not inside the entry in the source document.

+All URLs provided in the output are absolute URLs.
+If the source document contains a relative URL, it will be resolved first.

 Replies, likes, reposts, etc. of this post will be included if they are listed on the page.